 Breakfast for lunch

 Sundays are for pancakes in my house, but we always have leftovers.
 Make a few silver dollar pancakes when making breakfast and send them to school the next day, maybe with some bacon or sausage, fresh fruit, and a small container of maple syrup.
 Try my favorite fluffy buttermilk pancakes recipe!

 My oldest almost always requests one of three breakfasts – pizza, PB&J, or yogurt.
-We have an oomie box that I use to send him with yogurt that stay cool until lunch time.
+We have an Omie box that I use to send him with yogurt that stays cool until lunch time.
 It’s such a simple lunch, but when paired with homemade granola and fresh fruit it’s a fun DIY parfait!